ijmccallum/Mini-Site-Generator/readme.md

 }
 ```

-_The actual code is a little different, have a read if you wish!_
+_The real code is a little different, but that's the essence of it.
+Have a read if you wish!_

 ---